Quantization and injective submodules of differential operator modules: Introduction

-Resonance conditions obtained from the eigenvalues of $\Omega_\dam$ are not sharp, as there are non-resonant modules on which $\Omega_\dam$ has repeated eigenvalues on some tree-like submodules.
-A more precise condition is given by \ic s of $\dam$, but even this is not \`a priori sharp.
-An abstract necessary and sufficient condition was given in \cite{Mi12}:
+In fact, resonance conditions obtained from the eigenvalues of the Casimir operator are not sharp.
+In Remark~\ref{Sec 8 Remark} we show that there are non-resonant modules within which the Casimir operator has repeated eigenvalues on some tree-like submodules.
+An elegant abstract necessary and sufficient condition for resonance was obtained in \cite{Mi12}: a module is resonant \iff\ there is a non-trivial $\dsl_{m+1}$-map between two of its symbol modules of different orders.